sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 4. Customize WAF rules
 5. Attack simulation

-### What is Azure Web Application Firewall ?
+### What is Azure Web Application Firewall?
 Microsoft Azure also has a WAF service that provides centralized protection of your web applications from common exploits and vulnerabilities.
-The Azure Web Application Firewall is one of the features of Azure Application Gateway (layer 7 load balancer) and its main goal is to protect a web application to common attack like SQL injections, cross-site scripting and others.
-Also it is following the Open Web Application Security Project (OWASP) Core Rule Set.
+The Azure Web Application Firewall is one of the features of Azure Application Gateway (layer 7 load balancer) and its main goal is to protect a web application from common attacks like SQL injections, cross-site scripting, and others.
+Also, it is following the Open Web Application Security Project (OWASP) Core Rule Set.
 Azure WAF service offers you to select some or all of the rules from the OWASP Core Rule Set.

-Azure Application Gateway has a public IP, or front end, and your application users will use this IP address to connect to your application gateway.
+Azure Application Gateway has a public IP or front end, and your application users will use this IP address to connect to your application gateway.
 Application Gateway is going to take the incoming traffic and, based on a few rules, redirect the traffic to the appropriate back end in the backend pool.
 You can have app services, virtual machines, virtual machine scale sets, or even other IP addresses in the backend pools.

  ![](/images1/applicationgateway.png "application gateway")